sophiemazor/fundamentals-workshop/README.md

 - To work with files interactively *without* a separate preview window you may prefer the Jupyter notebook format (`.ipynb`)
 - You can easily convert `.qmd` <-> `.ipynb` as both formats mix code + prose
   - However `.ipynb` files also store *outputs* (results, figures, etc)
-- Just use `pixi run convert filename.qmd/ipynb` and Quarto will convert to the other format
+- Just use `pixi run convert filename.qmd` or `pixi run convert filename.ipynb` and Quarto will convert to the other format

 ## How it Works